LOGiCS-Project/swri-simple-uam-pipeline/docs/setup/intro.md

 [OmegaConf](omegaconf.readthedocs.io/).
 It reads YAML files in a platform specific directory for settings that are used throughout the system.
-While you can find a more detailed breakdown of the system [here](../usage/config.md) here is a quick overview.
+While you can find a more detailed breakdown of the system [here](../usage/config.md), this is a quick overview.

 Once the SimpleUAM project is installed (in [General Setup](general.md)) you can run the following command to find the config file directory: